Kathange/crawler_for_unsplash/README.md

 >\
 >But in crawler_small_img.py, only up to 20 pictures can be downloaded because there is a button called "Load more", you can see more pictures after clicking this button.\
 >\
->Except, after click the button, only got 40 pictures.
+>Moreover, after click the button, only got 40 pictures.
 If you want to get more pictures, just add sliding window function.